Homeowners Insurance

 The Coverage Gaps That Catch People

 Roommate belongings aren’t automatically covered.
-If you share an apartment, your renters policy covers your belongings — not your roommate’s.
+If you share an apartment, your renters policy covers your belongings, not your roommate’s.
 Each person needs their own policy, or you need a joint policy that explicitly names both parties.

 Home-based business activities need separate coverage.
 Running an Etsy shop, freelancing from home, or seeing clients in your living room?
 Standard homeowners and renters policies exclude commercial activities.
 You need a business endorsement or a separate commercial liability policy.
+The U.S. Small Business Administration (SBA) has guidance on the right coverage types for home-based operations.

 ⚡ Pro Tip

 Landlords: require proof of renters insurance in your lease.
 It’s standard practice, it protects your tenants, and it reduces the chance that a tenant’s loss turns into a dispute with you.
 Many landlords now use automated verification services that check tenant coverage at move-in and renewal.
+The NAIC’s Consumer Information Source can help tenants verify that the policy they’re presenting is legitimate.

 Which Policy Do You Actually Need?